Sri Lanka by Local Rail

 - Be mesmerized by the Sigiriya Lion Rock Fortress and climb it if you like!

-- Tour the 16th-century Portuguese Galle Fort
+- Tour and stay in the 16th-century Portuguese Galle Fort

 - Visit the the World Heritage Site of the Golden Cave Temple of Dambulla